lorrainemakuyana/react-notepad/README.md

 The form fields amd values are tracked using <code>state()</code>.
 The <code>setState()</code> method is used to then keep track of the form fields and the user inputs on every keystroke.
 The convenience comes with having a JS function that handled the submission of the forms and has access to the data that the user entered into the form.
 This is achieved with a technique called *Controlled Components*

 #### Controlled Components
 Form elements in React typically maintain their own state and update it based on user input.
 Mutable state in React is kept in the state property of components and can only be updated with the <code>setState()</code> method.
-If the two are cmbined such that the React state is the single source of truth and the component that renders a form also renders controls what happens in that form on subsequent user input, then the input form element whose value is controlled by React in this way is called a "controlled component."
-With controlled components, the input's vlue is always driven by the React state, hence can be passed in to other UI elements or reset it.
+If the two are combined such that the React state is the single source of truth and the component that renders a form also renders/controls what happens in that form on subsequent user input, then the input form element whose value is controlled by React in this way is called a "controlled component."
+With controlled components, the input's value is always driven by the React state, hence can be passed in to other UI elements or reset.

 An example of a controlled element:
 ```